Industrial worker operating a large metal-cutting machine inside a manufacturing facility, with sparks flying during the cutting process.

 What are OSHA’s noise exposure limits?

-OSHA’s Permissible Exposure Limit (PEL) is a time-weighted average (TWA) of 90 dBA over 8 hours.
-The Action Level is 85 dBA TWA, which requires implementation of a Hearing Conservation Program, including regular testing, audiometric evaluations, and employee training.
+OSHA’s "Permissible Exposure Limit (PEL)" is based on a time-weighted average (TWA) of 90 dBA over 8 hours.
+Exposure over this level usually requires immediate action and can be cause for significant legal action and penalties.
+The "Action Level" is set at 85 dBA TWA, which requires implementation of a Hearing Conservation Program, often mandating regular testing, audiometric evaluations, and employee training.

 How is noise exposure testing performed?